coventry/troncle/README.md

 tedious.
 The main idea with troncle is to take most of that tedium away.

+This is a very rough first cut, which I've published mostly because I'm hoping to talk to people at the Clojure Conj about what directions to take it in.
+If this seems like an interesting project to you, please take a look at the [roadmap](#roadmap) and let me know what you think.
+(Whether you're at the Conj or not, of course.)

 ## Usage

 Currently, troncle has one function: You mark a region of your code,